Curved Page Divider

 Congregate Care in the Foster Care System

-The number of foster children has been steadily decreasing in recent years.
-Still, the sheer amount of children who need foster care is astounding.
+The number of foster children has been steadily decreasing over the past few years.
+Still, the sheer number of children who need foster care is astounding.
 State services try to place children in families as soon as possible, but some require them to go to congregate care.

 What Is Congregate Care?